-Category 2018-2020 Ratio of new suppliers that have received a sustainability assessm in the past three years (%) ent 100% Ratio of strategic suppliers that have received a sustainability Primary suppliers 100% / 85 assessment in the past three years (%) Secondary suppliers 100% / 16 Number of key suppliers that have received independent assurance sustainability in the past three years 40/85
+2018-2020

+ceived a sustainability assessm ent 100%

+ve received a sustainability Primary suppliers 100% / 85

+(%) Secondary suppliers 100% / 16

+received independent assurance 40/85

 Supplier Sustainability Assessment and Improvements

 Through supplier sustainability assessment, Amorepacific Group identifies potential risks and requires suppliers to take corrective measures.
 Through the 2020 sustainability assessment, all suppliers found potential risks.
 In cases where suppliers did not meet our standard or had critical violations, the Group requires those suppliers to take corrective actions and checks their corrective plans.
 With critical suppliers, we also check the completion of all plans.
 We provide support programs for suppliers in need of building a greater sustainability capacity, and will apply follow-up measures such as reduction of business with suppliers if they continue to be under a certain level in our sustainability assessment.